Slamy/Wiki_MiSTer/Desktop-Linux.md

 All video parameters are passed as kernel parameters in config file (txt).
 Parameters are:
 * altvipfb.video_mode - video mode number.
-Same as in MiSTer.ini (custom modes aren't supported).
+Same as in MiSTer.ini (including custom modes, new format).
 Default is 1280x720@60
 * altvipfb.aspect - set to 0 if you want to stretch Linux resolution to full screen.
 By default aspect=1.
 If bgwidth or bgheight are set, then aspect ratio is ignored in favor to explicit box dimensions.
 * altvipfb.width - horizontal resolution for Linux.
 Default is the same as HDMI resolution width.
 * altvipfb.height - vertical resolution for Linux.
 Default is the same as HDMI resolution height.